Corporation Tax: use HMRC's free filing service

 - other attachments (in PDF format) to support your return

-You won’t be able to use HMRC’s software if any of the following apply:
+You won’t be able to use the HMRC free service if any of the following apply:

 - the Corporation Tax accounting period for the return is covered by more than one set of statutory accounts

-- you need to report a repayment of a loan to a participator (for example, a director’s loan), more than 9 months after the end of the accounting period
+- you need to claim a repayment of a loan to a participator (for example, a director’s loan), more than 9 months after the end of the accounting period

 - your company must pay its Corporation Tax in instalments

-If you can’t use HMRC’s software, you can use commercial software to submit your online return.
+If you can’t use HMRC’s free online service, you can use commercial software to submit your online return.

-You can use HMRC’s accounts template to submit your statutory accounts information to HMRC if your company or organisation has less than 12 directors at any one period of time.
-If you use these templates they will be sent in the right format automatically.
+You can use the HMRC free service to submit your statutory accounts information to HMRC if your company or organisation has less than 12 directors at any one period of time.
+You can also submit annual micro entity, abridged or abbreviated accounts to Companies House either separately or at the same time using the joint filing service.

-You can’t use HMRC’s template if you need to report any of the following:
+You can’t use HMRC’s free service if you need to report any of the following:

 - called up share capital not paid